 Via Cebu City

-From any point of the Philippines, take a flight to Cebu [CEB] and then a cab or any means of public transport to Cebu South Terminal.
+From any point of the Philippines, take a flight to Cebu, and then a cab or any means of public transport to Cebu South Terminal.

-MyBus operates from Mactan Cebu International Airport to SM City Cebu every hour from 07:00AM to 09:00PM and the fare is ₱20.
-From SM City Cebu, take a jeepney to Labangon [12J] and get off at Caltex Gas Station fronting Cebu South Terminal (fare is ₱7.00).
+MyBus operates from Mactan Cebu International Airport to SM City Cebu every hour from 07:00AM to 09:00PM.
+The fare is ₱25.
+From SM City Cebu, take a jeepney to Labangon, Bulacao, or Pardo, and then get off at Caltex Gas Station fronting Cebu South Terminal (fare is ∼₱8.00).

-From Cebu South Terminal, hop on a Ceres Bus to Bato via Barili and get off at Moalboal bus stop.
-Note that there are two bus routes to Bato, one is via Oslob which takes the East Arterial Road and one is via Barili which passes along the West Arterial Road or Moalboal.
+From Cebu South Terminal, hop on a Ceres Bus to Bato via Barili, and then disembark at Moalboal bus stop.
+Note that there are two bus routes to Bato, one is via Oslob, which takes the East Arterial Road and one is via Barili, which passes along the West Arterial Road.
 Make sure you take the via Barili route.
 Travel time is 2-3 hours depending on traffic conditions.

 From Moalboal bus stop, trikes and motorcycle taxi (habal-habal) will bring you to either Panagsama (Basdiot) or Basdaku Whitebeach for only ₱150 per way.
 Trikes can carry up to 5 passengers while the habal-habal can carry two.